ehsanJelodar/-justify-textview-android/README.md

  This is a simple implementation to get text in justified manner in any android application, also support LTR and RTL language.

  Simply use :

- just add this file to your project
+ just add `UIJustifiedLabel.java` file to your project then add below lines to your xml

 ```xml
         <custom.view.UIJustifiedLabel
                 android:layout_width="wrap_content"